mrWh1te/Botmation/src/botmation/bots/README.md

 <h1>Botmation: Bots</h1>

-Bots directory are site specific Bot Actions.
-If you're interested in automating your social media, check out what we already have created for you to help you get done faster!
+Each directory represents site specific code like Bot Actions, helpers etc. If you're interested in automating your social media, check out what we already have created for you to help you get done faster!

-Please, feel free to open pull-requests to add new sites and actions, to the collection!
+Please, open pull-requests to add new sites and actions, or update pre-existing ones in this collection!

 Instagram
 ---------
-Supports login.
+Supports login

 More coming soon